Split Airport

-Split Airport (Zračna luka Sveti Jeronim Split; IATA: SPU, ICAO: LDSP), also known as Resnik Airport (Zračna luka Split), is the international airport serving the city of Split, Croatia.
+Split Saint Jerome Airport (Zračna luka Sveti Jeronim Split; IATA: SPU, ICAO: LDSP), also known as Split Airport (Zračna luka Split), is an international airport serving the city of Split, Croatia.
 It is located 19 km from Split, on the west side of Kaštela Bay, in the town of Kaštela, and extending into the adjacent town of Trogir.
+It is named after Saint Jerome, the patron saint of Split-Dalmatia County.

-In 2019, the airport was the second busiest in Croatia after Zagreb Airport handling 3.3 million passengers.
-The airport was the busiest in Croatia in 2021 handling 1.57 million passengers, surpassing Zagreb Airport for the first time.
-It is a major destination for leisure flights during the European summer holiday season and an important seasonal base for Croatia Airlines that offers flights to European cities such as Athens, Frankfurt, London and Paris.
+In 2024, the airport was the second busiest in Croatia after Zagreb Airport, handling 3.6 million passengers.
+It is a major destination for leisure flights during the European summer holiday season and an important seasonal base for Croatia Airlines that offers flights to European cities such as Athens, Frankfurt, London, Madrid and Paris.

 History

+Foundation and early years

 The first grass airfield was located in Sinj and the first commercial route was opened in 1931 by the Yugoslav airline Aeroput.
 It linked Zagreb with Belgrade through Rijeka, Split and Sarajevo, and maintained this route until the start of the Second World War.
 These flights connected Split either by its Divulje seaplane station, or by the Sinj airfield.